-Whether in the courtroom, in the board room, or behind the scenes, clients trust Brandon Fox with their most sensitive and impactful matters.
-He has a proven record of leading successful high-stakes trials and conducting complex investigations of alleged wrongdoing.
-Mr. Fox has participated in dozens of federal trials, including twenty as first-chair.
-In the courtroom, he is known for his strong cross-examinations and arguments to juries.
-In leading investigations, Mr. Fox has the credibility and integrity needed to inspire confidence in the results.
-As a partner in the firm’s Investigations, Compliance and Defense Practice, he brings his experience of serving in leadership roles as an Assistant United States Attorney for the Central District of California and the Northern District of Illinois.
+Whether in the courtroom, in the boardroom, or behind the scenes, clients trust Brandon Fox with their most sensitive and impactful matters.
+He has a proven record of leading high-stakes trials and conducting complex investigations of alleged wrongdoing, bringing his experience in leadership roles with the US Department of Justice.
+Mr. Fox has participated in dozens of federal trials, including twenty as first chair.
+In leading investigations, he has the credibility and integrity needed to inspire confidence in the results.
+Mr. Fox serves as managing partner of the firm’s Los Angeles office and co-chair of the Investigations, Compliance, and Defense Practice.

-Mr. Fox is a member of the Central District of California’s Magistrate Judge Merit Selection Panel, which appoints and evaluates US magistrate judges for the district.
-He also serves on the Federal Bar Association’s Board of Directors.
+Mr. Fox serves on the Federal Bar Association’s Board of Directors.
+He is a former member of the Central District of California’s Magistrate Judge Merit Selection Panel, which appoints and evaluates magistrate judges for the district.